Scots School Albury: Pipe band

 2016 saw Scots celebrate their sesquicentennial year.
 The pipe band played a major role in the celebrations, organising a highland gathering and tattoo.
 The event drew over 4,000 people and included the sights and sounds of pipe bands, highland dancing, clan tents, kilted warriors and a delicious selection of food.

 A prestigious invitation to attend The Royal Edinburgh Military Tattoo in 2017 was grasped by the band.
 The Royal Edinburgh Military Tattoo is an annual series of military tattoos performed by British Armed Forces, Commonwealth and international military bands and artistic performance teams on the esplanade of Edinburgh Castle in the capital of Scotland.
 The event is held each August as part of the Edinburgh Festival and it is viewed live by around 220,000 spectators each year and attracts a global television audience of over 100 million people.

+The Scots School Albury Pipe Band was crowned the 2023 World Pipe Band Championships in Glasgow in August, just weeks after taking out the Scottish Pipe Band Championship in their category, Grade 4B.
+The Band was also crowned Grade 4B Best Drum Corps as well as Champion of Champion, which takes into account the Band's wins in the Scottish and World Titles.
+The remarkable World Championship effort was accomplished by a mix of alumni, current students (some as young as 12 years old!) and friends of the Pipe Band.
+Whilst securing this victory, the band was also involved in a 26-performance schedule at the Royal Edinburgh Military Tattoo.
+This was the Pipe Band's second appearance at the Tattoo.
+It performed in 2017 and was invited back for the 2020 Tattoo, ultimately cancelled due to the COVID-19 pandemic.
+This year's Tattoo ran with the colourful theme, Stories, and played host to a stunning array of performers from all points of the compass.
+The Scots Band performed as part of the Massed Pipes and Drums in every one of the 26 performances across 20 days.
+They also performed to acclaim at Piping Live!, an annual week-long celebration of bagpipes from across the world, embracing Scotland's heritage and that of piping cultures from around the globe.

 The band currently has 32 players registered with the Australian Pipe Band Association for the purposes of competing at Association competitions and there are 56 pupils attending piping and drumming tuition each week.